newrelic/centurion/README.md

 steps are great.
 If you have a code contribution you'd like to make, open a pull request with suggested code.

+Note that PR's and issues are reviewed every ~2 weeks.
+If your PR or issue is critical in nature, please reflect that in the description so that it receives faster attention.

 Pull requests should:

  * Clearly state their intent in the title